reubenson/midi-archive/src/index.md

  Read more about this project at [https://reubenson.com/recurse/reflections](https://reubenson.com/recurse/reflections).

  This project also owes a debt to [BitMIDI](https://bitmidi.com/about), which also developed the [MIDI player](https://github.com/feross/timidity) I've implemented on this site with the [FreePats General MIDI sound library](https://freepats.zenvoid.org/SoundSets/general-midi.html) for your listening pleasure.
+And if you have a favorite MIDI website that would have a good home with this archive, please do get in touch.

 <!-- The media ecosystem that emerges from widespread usage of generative AI feels unknowable at this time, but looking back to the brief window of time when music on the web was dominated by MIDI may tell us something about what drives humans to develop, use, and share technology.
 In both machine learning and the archive, there exist archetypes of transformation and conservation, which serve as carrier for the hopes and fears about how we ourselves may change. -->